TomaszWoloszyn983/shopping-list-application/README.md

 ## **Item Class:**

-Item class is the basic shopping list item.
+The Item class is the basic shopping list item.

 The class contains elements such as items name and quantity.